-Self-employed person: Voluntary contributions of between 1% and 4% of gross earnings.
+Self-employed person: Voluntary contributions of between 1% and 4% of gross earnings, according to the assessed degree of risk.

-The minimum earnings for voluntary contribution purposes are equal to the legal minimum wage.
-The monthly legal minimum wage is 28,460 CFA francs.
+The minimum earnings for voluntary contribution calculation purposes are equal to the legal minimum wage.

-The maximum earnings for voluntary contribution purposes are equal to 10 times the legal minimum wage.
+The maximum earnings for voluntary contribution calculation purposes are equal to 10 times the legal minimum wage.